rokath/trice/docs/TCOBSSpecification.md

-  S0 // only one sigil byte like F4 (representing FF FF FF FF) by S1 // one byte and a sigil byte like AA R5 representing AA AA AA AA AA AA by by S2 S0 // like AA BB R2 Z2 representing AA BB BB BB 00 00 by by by by by S5 S0 S0 by by by S3 // and so on ...
+  S0 // only one sigil byte like F4 (representing FF FF FF FF) by S1 // one byte and a sigil byte like AA R5 representing AA AA AA AA AA AA by by S2 S0 // like AA BB R2 Z2 representing AA BB BB BB 00 00 by by by by by by by by by S9 S0 S0 by by by S3 // and so on ...
   ```

 * Any next sigil byte  carries as offset the byte count to the sigil byte before,